PrettyDragonfly/TousAntiCovid/README.md

 App
 ---

-- Add a way for user to say they've tested positive
-- Add notifications systems
 - Add event creation capabilities (edit/deletion left to admin only?)
 - Add location creation capabilities (edit/deletion left to admin only?)